BioInforCore-BCI/FinPipelines/README.md

--r | --ref 		Reference directory for the project, look for this in BCI-Haemato/Refs (default GRCh37) -s | --setup 		Run the set up (cat the files together and create sample directories) (default off) -f | --fastq-suffix 	Suffix for the fastq files (default .fastq.gz) -h | --help		Display this message"
+-r | --ref 		Reference directory for the project, look for this in BCI-Haemato/Refs (default GRCh37) -s | --setup 		Run the set up (cat the files together and create sample directories) (default off) -f | --fastq-suffix 	Suffix for the fastq files (default .fastq.gz) -h | --help		Display this message
 ```

 ***